Indications for: LYMPHOSEEK

-Using a hand-held gamma counter: for lymphatic mapping to assist in the localization of lymph nodes draining a primary tumor site in patients with breast cancer or melanoma; for guiding sentinel lymph node biopsy in patients with clinically node negative squamous cell carcinoma (SCC) of the oral cavity.
+Using a hand-held gamma counter: for lymphatic mapping to assist in the localization of lymph nodes draining a primary tumor site in patients with solid tumors for which this procedure is a component of intraoperative management; for guiding sentinel lymph node biopsy in patients with clinically node negative squamous cell carcinoma of the oral cavity, breast cancer or melanoma.

+<1month: not established.
 See full labeling.
 Determine the planned injection technique and the number of injections per patient prior to preparing dose.
-May be administered as a single injection or multiple injections.
-Give 18.5MBq (0.5mCi) as a radioactivity dose and 50mcg as a mass dose, at least 15mins before initiating intraoperative lymphatic mapping; do not delay mapping >15hrs after injection.
+May be administered as a single injection or multiple injections. ≥1month: give 18.5MBq (0.5mCi) as a radioactivity dose and 50mcg as a mass dose, at least 15mins prior to initiating lymphatic mapping or node biopsy; complete procedures within 15hrs after injection.
 Total injection volume per patient: 0.1mL in single syringe; 0.5mL in single or in multiple syringes (0.1–0.25mL each); or 1mL in multiple syringes (0.2–0.5mL each).
 Route of administration: Breast cancer: intradermal, SC, subareolar, peritumoral; Melanoma: intradermal or SC.

 Previous hypersensitivity to dextran or other modified forms.
 Have resuscitation equipment available.
 Risk of radiation exposure.
-Should only be used by trained and experienced physicians in the safe use and handling of radioactive materials to minimize radiation exposure.
+Should only be used by trained and experienced physicians in the safe use and handling of radionuclides to minimize radiation exposure.
 Pregnancy.
 Nursing mothers (pump/discard milk for 24hrs after administration).

 Radioactive diagnostic agent.